Oil prices up on strong U.S. jobs data, Venezuela sanctions

 "Many traders recognise that sense is likely to prevail and a deal will be struck after the summit - although the shape of any deal will continue to drive a jittery market," Cantor Fitzgerald Europe said in a note.

-But a survey showed China's factory activity shrank by the most in almost three years in January, reinforcing fears a deeper slowdown in the world's second-largest economy could hit fuel demand.
+But a survey showed China's factory activity shrank by the most in almost three years in January, reinforcing fears about fuel demand in the world's second-largest economy.

-U.S. crude production rose to a new high of 11.9 million barrels per day in November, the Energy Information Administration said on Thursday.
+Iraq's oil exports averaged 3.649 million barrels per day (bpd) in January, down slightly from the previous month, the oil ministry said on Friday.

-General Electric Co's Baker Hughes energy services firm is set to release weekly U.S. rig count data on Friday at 1 p.m.
-EST (1800 GMT).

-(Additional reporting by Noah Browning in London, Henning Gloystein in Singapore and Colin Packham in Sydney; Editing by Dale Hudson and David Gregorio)
+(Additional reporting by Noah Browning in London, Henning Gloystein in Singapore and Colin Packham in Sydney; Editing by David Gregorio and Sandra Maler)

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)